mayankagrawal809/stockify/README.md

 ```bash
 npm run dev
 ```
+6. Open a seperate terminal, don't close the previous terminal

-6. Start the frontend server in development mode
+7. Start the frontend server in development mode in the new terminal
 ```bash
 cd ../frontend
 npm run serve
 ```
-7. Open your browser and navigate to link given by frontend server.
+8. Open your browser and navigate to link given by frontend server.
 Usually it is http://localhost:5173/